Meri Kahani: Performance

 The entire album had a darker theme.
-Album's song "Rabba Sacheya" is synonymous with Faiz Ahmad Faiz's poem.
+The album's song "Rabba Sacheya" is synonymous with Faiz Ahmad Faiz's poem.
 The song revolves around the corruption in society and poor man's struggle to survive.
 The album was promoted by using the song "Meri Kahani".
 This song is about nostalgia, old memories and childhood.
 The Punjabi song "Mae Ni" depicts the emotion like a folk song.
 "Joug" is a song about having lost everything that was precious to one.
-Piano is used in the song "Mann Hota Hai" and it is a simple composition.
+The song "Mann Hota Hai" has a simple piano-based composition.

 Track listing

 The album was written by Atif Aslam and Shahzad Aslam.
 It was composed by Atif Aslam, Sheraz Siddiq, Sarmad Abdul Ghafoor, Mahmood Rahman, Sameer Shami and Farhad Humayun.